lyteword/kjv/mark/chapter-3.md

 <sup>22</sup> ¶ And the scribes which came down from Jerusalem said, He hath Beelzebub, and by the prince of the devils casteth he out devils.

-<sup>23</sup> And he called them *unto him*, and said unto them in parables, How can Satan cast out Satan ?
+<sup>23</sup> And he called them *unto him*, and said unto them in parables, How can Satan cast out Satan?

-<sup>24</sup> And if a kingdom be divided against itself , that kingdom cannot stand .
+<sup>24</sup> And if a kingdom be divided against itself, that kingdom cannot stand.

-<sup>25</sup> And if a house be divided against itself , that house cannot stand .
+<sup>25</sup> And if a house be divided against itself, that house cannot stand.

-<sup>26</sup> And if Satan rise up against himself , and be divided , he cannot stand , but hath an end .
+<sup>26</sup> And if Satan rise up against himself, and be divided, he cannot stand, but hath an end.

-<sup>27</sup> No man can enter into a strong man’s house , and spoil his goods , except he will first bind the strong man ; and then he will spoil his house .
+<sup>27</sup> No man can enter into a strong man’s house, and spoil his goods, except he will first bind the strong man; and then he will spoil his house.

-<sup>28</sup> Verily I say unto you , All sins shall be forgiven unto the sons of men , and blasphemies wherewith soever they shall blaspheme :
+<sup>28</sup> Verily I say unto you, All sins shall be forgiven unto the sons of men, and blasphemies wherewith soever they shall blaspheme:

-<sup>29</sup> But he that shall blaspheme against the Holy Ghost hath never forgiveness , but is in danger of eternal damnation :
+<sup>29</sup> But he that shall blaspheme against the Holy Ghost hath never forgiveness, but is in danger of eternal damnation:

 <sup>30</sup> Because they said, He hath an unclean spirit.